holokit/holokit-image-tracking-relocalization/README.md

 It's crucial to note that after the client resets its origin, the user must visually validate the synchronization result.
 The client renders an alignment marker, which is a visual frame around the host device.
 If this marker accurately represents the host's real-time physical location, the user should confirm the synchronization result, triggering the `OnAlignmentMarkerAccepted` event.
 If the alignment is off, `OnAlignmentMarkerDenied` is invoked, and the client attempts to resynchronize the coordinate system for a more accurate result.

+While the synchronization result starts accurately after the user's visual validation, please be aware that this method doesn't ensure lasting precision.
+Accuracy may decline during prolonged sessions or with substantial device movement.
+In case of significant deviation, realign the coordinates by rescanning the marker image.